 Check 1, 2: Is it really you?

-In order to prove you are you, multi-factor authentication works to control access by requiring several types of evidence.
-Send a text to your mobile device, ask for security questions, you’ve seen it before: Websites and email accounts can be made more secure by requiring at least two factors of authentication.
+To prove you are you, multi-factor authentication works to control access by requiring several types of evidence.
+Send a text to your mobile device to ask for security questions; you’ve seen it before: Websites and email accounts can be made more secure by requiring at least two factors of authentication.
 You could also check your email or social media account settings for multi-factor authentication options.

 Protect your email accounts